Hermann-web/blog/docs/projects/introducing-lissajou-for-animated-plots.md

 **Dive Deeper:**

-For a comprehensive look at the framework's capabilities and advanced usage, check out the [full documentation](https://test.pypi.org/project/lissajou/).
+For a comprehensive look at the framework's capabilities and advanced usage, check out the [pypi project](https://pypi.org/project/lissajou/) including [full documentation](https://github.com/Hermann-web/lissajou/blob/master/docs/index.md).
 But don't be afraid to experiment and explore on your own!
 The world of animation awaits.

 Let's create something beautiful together!